NABLA: Neighborhood Adaptive Block-Level Attention: Introduction

+The methods for simplifying attention mechanisms in video generation models presented in the literature can be divided by two main features: dynamism and usage scenario.
+The first feature determines how important patterns are distinguished in attention masks, statically or dynamically.
+The second feature implies whether the proposed method can be used in zero-shot mode or the model should be trained with it.
 The most important and oldest static patterns in attention masks include sliding window attention~\cite{Beltagy2020Longformer} in NLP tasks and window-based attention (SWIN)~\cite{liu2021Swin} in CV tasks.
-In recent years, neighbor attention~\cite{hassani2023neighborhood, hassani2022dilated} as well as its effective implementations~\cite{hassani2024faster} has emerged as the successor to SWIN attention.
-It use close idea but with intersecting windows.
-Recent work Sliding Tile Attention~\cite{zhang2025fast} builds upon NATTEN principles but optimizes it for efficient computations on GPU using correct size of visual block.
+In recent years, neighbor attention (NATTEN)~\cite{hassani2023neighborhood, hassani2022dilated} as well as its effective implementations~\cite{hassani2024faster} has emerged as the successor to SWIN attention.
+It uses close idea but with intersecting windows.
+Recent work Sliding Tile Attention~\cite{zhang2025fast} builds upon NATTEN principles but optimizes it for efficient computations on GPU using the correct size of visual block.
+However, although static patterns use empirical knowledge about the data structure in various domains such as NLP or CV, they do not always correspond to the patterns that real transformers obtain during training.
+Moreover, many works~\cite{tan2024dsv, xia2025trainingfree, xi2025sparse, jiang2024minference, wen2025analysis} have shown that attention masks differ across blocks, heads, text prompts, and even at different steps of video generation.
+To address this, several dynamic approaches have been proposed.
+For instance, MInference~\cite{jiang2024minference} identifies groups of attention masks offline and selects parameters during inference, while Sparse VideoGen~\cite{xi2025sparse} employs online profiling to classify heads into spatial or temporal types.
+Other methods like AdaSpa~\cite{xia2025trainingfree} utilize dynamic online search, and SpargeAttn~\cite{zhang2025spargeattn} approximates masks on compressed queries and keys.
+However, these dynamic methods often rely on predefined pattern dictionaries or require additional profiling stages, which may limit their adaptability to diverse video content dynamics and introduce latency overhead.